silverjuke/silverjuke/docs/skinning.md

   automatically enabled on errors.

 - debugcond - Override the system conditions using any testing settings.
-  May be usefull in combination with <if>.
+  May be usefull in combination with the if-tag.

 An example skin may look like the following: